The Aggressives (2005 American film): Analysis

 In Queer Times, Black Futures (2019), scholar Kara Keeling provides an in-depth analysis of The Aggressives, situating the documentary within broader discussions of Black queer temporality, gender performativity, and the politics of visibility.
 Keeling highlights how the film documents lives and identities that defy normative gender and sexual classifications, particularly through its focus on individuals who identify as "aggressives" or "AGs"—a term shaped by cultural, racial, and prison contexts and not easily contained within mainstream LGBT categories such as lesbian, butch, or transgender.

 A central figure in Keeling’s analysis is the documentary subject "M—", who joins the military during the film, only to disappear afterward, a move Keeling reads as a political act—a rejection of the usual systems that try to define and control people — like the state or the documentary itself.
 This disappearance, she argues, unsettles the film’s attempt at narrative closure and linear time, creating what Keeling calls a "rupture" that gestures toward a speculative Black queer futurity, or what she terms "poetry from the future" (a phrase drawn from Marx and Fanon).

 Keeling contends that The Aggressives reveals the tension between the desire for visibility—often equated with social validation—and the violent conditions under which such visibility is produced and policed, especially for racialized gender-nonconforming subjects.
 She draws connections between the documentary’s temporal structure and the conditions of mass incarceration, militarism, and queer subcultural formation, framing the film as both a record of lived experiences and a challenge to mainstream ideas of what a life is supposed to be.
 As such, The Aggressives is read not only as a document of a subculture but also as a critical site of Black queer political possibility and affective resistance to normative histories and futures.

 Reception

 Karman Kregloe from the website OUTspoken praised the director for providing a platform for the women to define themselves and share the ways in which they "face marginalization with humor, bravado and courage".

 According to Ciara Healy, the documentary does not make clear the distinction between the label "aggressive" versus "butch", especially how race is significant in regards to either, leaving its audience wondering what is the difference.
 "The Aggressives is highly recommended mainly because it is provocative; as a tool for generating discussion it can work really well.
 The subjects filmed provide thoughtful and insightful descriptions of their gendered experience which alone would make this documentary a good resource for gender studies classes that explore gender roles and identity."

-On Rotten Tomatoes it had a score of 92% based on reviews from 12 critics as of 2024.
+On Rotten Tomatoes, it has a score of 92%, based on reviews from 12 critics, as of 2026.